Prudente de Morais: Domestic policy

 Prudente de Morais (center) as President of the Constituent Congress, presides over the swearing-in of Deodoro da Fonseca as first President of the Republic and of Floriano Peixoto as Vice-President on 26 February 1891, painting by Aurélio de Figueiredo (Republic Museum, Rio de Janeiro).

 The four-year government of Prudente de Morais was shaken both by partisan political issues and continued fighting in Rio Grande do Sul, the center of the Federalist Revolt (1893–1895).
 Early in his government, he was able to resolve the latter difficulty by signing a peace treaty with the rebels, who received amnesty.

 Later, Prudente de Morais devoted all of his efforts to pacify the policial factions within his country, which included extreme advocates of the centralist policies of Floriano Peixoto and supporters of the monarchy.
 During his rule, he abandoned the innovative measures of Floriano Peixoto one by one.
 A gradual approach was necessary since the Florianists still had some influence, particularly in the army, and the vice-president was connected to the ideas of the Florianists.

 Shortly after the rebel movement in Rio Grande do Sul, Prudente faced an even greater challenge: the War of Canudos in the interior of Bahia.

 Forced to undergo surgery, Prudente de Morais retired from power between 10 November 1896 and 4 March 1897, turning over his responsibilities to vice president Vitorino.
 During this interim, Vitorino transferred the seat of government from Itamaraty Palace to the Catete Palace.

 With the early rebel victories of Antônio Conselheiro in the War of Canudos, the political situation further deteriorated.
-Morais interrupted his convalescence and then appointed Minister of War general to lead a new expedition to defeat the rebels.
+Morais interrupted his convalescence and then appointed Minister of War general Carlos Machado de Bittencourt to lead a new expedition to defeat the rebels.

 Internal disputes within the PRF and the War of Canudos wore down the government.
 Even with the victory of the government troops in the war, tensions did not abate.
 On 5 November 1897, during a military ceremony, Morais withstood an assassination attempt.
 He escaped unharmed, but war minister Bittencourt died defending him.
 The president decreed a state of emergency in the Federal District in order to get rid of his most troublesome opponents.

 The difficult economic and financial crisis inherited from the Encilhamento economic bubble took its toll on the administration, mainly because of military spending and increased debt to foreign creditors.

 With the advice of his ministers of finance, Rodrigues Alves and Bernardino de Campos, Morais negotiated with British bankers to consolidate debt in a financial transaction known as the funding loan, based on the policy implemented by Joaquim Murtinho within four years.